 Is CBD Hemp Oil legal In Connecticut?

 House Bill 5780 is the direct answer to the question “Is CBD hemp oil legal in Connecticut?”
 This Bill was signed by Governor Dannel Malloy and its purpose was to “legalize industrial hemp,” and “exclude it from the definition of controlled substance under Connecticut law.”
 The wide access to industrial hemp products is matched only by the numerous varieties of its preparations.
-Manufacturers like Green Roads World offer everything from Fruit and Hemp, which is a CBD infused fruit strip, to CBD products formulated for pets such as King Kalm CBD.
+Manufacturers like Green Roads offer everything from Fruit and Hemp, which is a CBD infused fruit strip, to CBD products formulated for pets.

 Modern Interest In Industrial Hemp Research

 2014 was a big year for the industrial hemp market.
 The 2014 Agricultural Act allowed “state agriculture departments to establish pilot programs for the growth and cultivation of industrial hemp for research purposes.”
 The same year Connecticut passed House Bill 5476 which initiated the state’s study of industrial hemp.
 At the start of 2018, Senate Bill 603 is being examined by the state.
 This bill will establish Connecticut’s “agricultural pilot program for the purpose of growing or cultivating industrial hemp.”